DavidJ-Saving-Time/sqlite-books/README.md

 Each book also has a "Shelf" value stored in the custom column labeled `#shelf`.
 Available shelf names are kept in a `shelves` table and displayed in the sidebar.
 You can add or remove shelves from that sidebar and click a shelf name to filter the list.
 Each book row includes a drop-down to select one of the shelves.
 All books default to `Ebook Calibre` if no explicit value is set.

+Books can now store freeform notes in the single-value custom column labeled `#notes`.

 Genres are stored in the custom column labeled `genre` and listed in the sidebar.
 You can add, rename or delete genres from that list just like shelves and status values.